Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 The goal of the optimization procedure is learning optimal embeddings, such that the scoring function is able to assign high scores to positive statements and low scores to statements unlikely to be true.

-We support SGD-based optimizers provided by TensorFlow, by setting the ``optimizer`` argument in a model initializer.
+We support `optimizers provided by TensorFlow <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers>`_, by setting the ``optimizer`` argument while compiling the model.

 Best results are obtained with Adam.